skywalkerSam/starboy-blogs/_data/posts/i-Wake-Up-and-Suffer.md

 &nbsp;

-Sadness is just another state of mind...
+Playing emotional roulette as it seems, as if i wake up just to suffer.
+Nevertheless, sadness is just another state of mind, and just like everything else in life, it’ll pass too.
+Nothing lasts forever.

 &nbsp;